OzgeAygul/grad-final/README.md

 ## Overview

-This repository contains the code and resources for a scrollytelling website that demystifies mathematical optimization in university scheduling for nonexpert stakeholders.
+This repository contains the code and resources for a scrollytelling website that demonstrates the power of mathematical optimization in university scheduling for nonexpert stakeholders.
 My aim is to make complex algorithms accessible and relatable through interactive storytelling and data visualization.

 ## Code Repository